Wondering how to spend 3 days in Rio de Janeiro? This Rio itinerary has you covered!

 Do I need a visa for Brazil?

-Brazil recently updated its requirements and exempted many countries from requiring a visa to enter Brazil as a tourist.
-Check with your local embassy or consulate to see what you need for your Rio de Janeiro vacation.
+For other nationalities, check with your local embassy or consulate to see what you need for your Rio de Janeiro vacation.
+You can also check with iVisa.

 Where to stay in Rio de Janeiro